jpthiele/dealii-Wiki/Tensor-product-structures-for-polynomials-and-quadrature.md

 fly.
 Additionally, it allows direct access to the one-dimensional point sets.
 Similarly, we can consider a class `TensorProductWeights`.

-Note that while we are currently not making use of this (?), `Quadrature` is not restricted to tensor products.
+Note that while we are currently not making use of this (**this is false**: there are classes to integrate singularities which are not based on tensor product quadrature formulas...),
+`Quadrature` is not restricted to tensor products.
 Therefore, `TensorProductQuadrature` is not going to be an equivalent replacement.